 All sewers, fittings, and service connections shall have a minimum of five (5) feet of cover to top of pipe.
 When this is not possible, pipe and fittings shall be insulated and jacketed.
-Pump stations shall be installed at a depth that is appropriate for the type proposed for the installation.

 9.1 Insulation and Jacketing

 Pipes requiring insulation shall be insulated by the void-free rigid polyurethane foam, factory applied, with an outer polyethylene jacket, UV inhibited.
 The minimum thickness of the insulation shall be 50 mm (2 inches); the minimum thickness of the jacket shall be 1.27 mm (50 mils).